 People who are at greater risk from the effects of burns, such as children under five years old and pregnant women, should also get medical attention after a burn or scald.

 The size and depth of the burn will be assessed and the affected area cleaned before a dressing is applied.
-You should also be given instructions on changing your dressing.
+In severe cases, skin graft surgery may be recommended.

 Read more about recovering from burns and scalds and the complications of burns and scalds.

 Preventing burns and scalds